 Move the seventh paragraph of subclause 9.3.1.22.1 and Table 9-46 (Trigger Type subfield encoding) below it as the sixth paragraph and the following table of this child subclause:

-The Trigger Type subfield identifies the Trigger frame variant and its (#17431) encoding is defined in Table 9-46 (Trigger Type subfield encoding).
+The Trigger Type subfield identifies the Trigger frame variant.
+The Trigger Type subfield’s (#17431) encoding is defined in Table 9-46 (Trigger Type subfield encoding).

 Table 9-46—Trigger Type subfield encoding